chaotic-society/chebyshev/README.md

 Chebyshev is a header-only C++ testing framework designed for testing scientific software and scientific computing libraries.
 It is part of the larger Theoretica project, a mathematical library that is thoroughly tested using Chebyshev.
 The framework is composed of three modules: a `prec` module for precision testing, a `benchmark` module for benchmarks, and the `err` module for error checking.
 Chebyshev provides a robust and flexible way to ensure the accuracy, performance, and reliability of scientific computing applications.

+## Features
+- **Header-only:** Chebyshev is a header-only library, making it easy to integrate into existing projects without requiring additional dependencies or build steps.

+- **Error integral approximation:** Chebyshev provides estimators for the precision of functions over their domain.

+- **Modular design:** The framework is composed of three independent modules, allowing developers to use only the components they need.

+- **Flexible testing:** Chebyshev provides a range of testing functions and is implemented using templates, making it easy to write custom tests for specific use cases.

+- **Many output formats:** The framework supports multiple output formats, such as Markdown and LaTeX tables, and is fully extensible with custom formats.

+- **Multi-platform support:** Chebyshev is designed to work on various platforms, including Windows, Linux, and MacOS, and is fully platform-independent.

 ## Interface
 The different modules are contained in their respective namespaces and are initialized through the `<module>::setup()` function and are terminated with the `<module>::terminate()` function, which outputs the results.
 The behavior of a module may be customized and extended by modifying the fields of the `<module>::state` structure after the module has been initialized.
 The results of testing are also output to file in CSV or other formats for easy analysis, manipulation and visualization.